Drfeelgood16/Obsidian-Vault/History Vault/World History/Bronze Age/Egypt/Art/Egyptian art conventions.md

+In Ancient Egypt there was no "pure" art, instead all art had an ideological or religious purpose.
+It was thought that to depict someone in art would give the subject permanence and therefore all art were an idealized version of the world.

-The representation of Egyptian kings in art is very special.
-They were depicted with their legs, feet, and head in profile while the torso is turned to face the viewer head on.
-One eye, though the face is in profile, is depicted as if it was looking at the viewer head on also.
-It is thought that the reason why this method was used was to depict the most complete information possible about a person from a flat surface.
+For example people were depicted with their legs, feet, and head in profile while the torso is turned to face the viewer head on.
+One eye, though the face is in profile, is depicted as if it was looking at the viewer head on.
+When not seated the men were depicted with one foot forward while the women were depicted with the feet together.
+It is thought that the reason for this convention was to depict the most complete information possible about a person from a flat surface.

+The proportions between the different body parts were also drawn after a set principle.
+The standard unit was the size of the fist and the distance from head to toe was 18 fists.
+If we use this size to divide the art into separate cells and lines the navel usually sat at the 11th line from the bottom.
+These proportions were only reserved for important people like rulers regular people were portrayed more freely.

+These standards were already in use when creating the Narmer Pallette from the 31st century BC and stayed in use until the conquest of Alexander the Great.